-Friendly reminder to family – we don’t wear shoes in the house.
+Friendly reminder to the family – we don’t wear shoes in the house.
 I wouldn’t be so friendly, except the culprit here pays the mortgage.

 I will need to be the catalyst for change.
-But I have a tendency to forget my own proclamations and resolutions about 5 minutes after I make them.
+But I have a tendency to forget my proclamations and resolutions about 5 minutes after I make them.
 I’m going to make a small poster and hang it on the wall on the way out of the room – just long enough to instill the ‘pause and pick up’ habit.

 Five: Weigh the Risk/Benefit Ratio

-As a mom it’s important to not become a whiner (some might say nag).
+As a mom, it’s important not to become a whiner (some might say nag).

 Have a solutions-oriented mindset.